Castel dell'Ovo: the oldest castle in Naples

 Il Castrum Ovi, or the Castel dell'Ovo in Naples, is the oldest manor of the cities.

-It lies on a small island composed of tufa, called di Megaride and according to legend, it was in this piece of land that the siren Partenope landed, the one who gave the first eponymous ancient name Naples, founded by the Greek Cumanis, around the VIII century BC
+It lies on a small island composed of tufa, called di Megaride and according to legend, it was in this piece of land that the siren Partenope landed, the one who gave the first eponymous ancient name Napoli, founded by the Greek Cumanis, around the VIII century BC

 The rock with a marina is currently famous with the name of Borgo Marinari and it is really much loved by the Neapolitans and not only, especially when, in summer, the sea breeze softens the heat and gives coolness to the visitors thanks to the presence of the bay where restaurants and typical restaurants rise.